-The land is the canvas by which you start your project.
+The land is the canvas upon which you start your project.
 For proper construction, the land must be leveled.
 Similarly, your data must be standardized before you can hope to extract any insight.
 It is important to not rush into using your first or most readily available data set.
 Carefully consider restrictions on your dataset to have the most efficient data setup.
-Chances are you don't want to start construction only to realize your land is sinking!
+Chances are you don’t want to start construction only to realize your land is sinking!

 Now that you’re happy with the land, it’s time to start the foundation.
 Without a strong foundation, you might find yourself never finishing construction!

 One common example is field name mismatches from combining multiple data sources.
 It is quite common that the same field will be named in more than one way (or one may be capitalized, spaced differently, etc.).

 The solution?
 Use field mapping to help clean data quickly and efficiently.
 In my experience, good field mapping can make time spent on data prep and cleanup over five times faster.